Type 72Z

-The Type 72Z tank (also known as the T-72Z and the Safir-74, and the Al-Zubair I in Sudan) is a highly modernized version of the Type 59 and T-54/T-55 tanks, with upgrades carried out by the Iranian Defense Industries Organization.
+The Type 72Z (also known as the T-72Z and the Safir-74, and the Al-Zubair I in Sudan) is a highly modernized version of the Type 59 and T-54/T-55 tanks with upgrades carried out by the Iranian Defense Industries Organization.

 The tank is not to be confused with an Iraqi modernization also known as T-72Z, said to carry a 125 mm gun.

 History

-The Type 72Z was first announced by the Islamic Revolutionary Guard Corps in 1996.
+The Type 72Z was first announced in 1996; the tank was first produced in the same year.
 The upgrades to the Type 59 and T-54/T-55 tanks were carried out by the Vehicle Industries Group of the Defence Industries Organization, in order to extend the service life of tanks already in use with the Iranian army.